MA in International Relations

 what they have learned in a professional (albeit simulated) setting.

 Practical training is an integral part of the MAIR degree program.
-As such, all students will be required to complete a 3-credit internship (with the exception of mid-career students).
+As such, all students will be required to complete a 3-credit internship.
 The IR Program offers students multiple global program opportunities

 in the United States and abroad.
 See the “Global Programs” section for a more complete description.